 CAN I USE ANOTHER WEDDING VENDOR’S PHOTOGRAPH WITHOUT THEIR PERMISSION?
 WHAT IF I GIVE THAT VENDOR ATTRIBUTION?

 No. By using another’s image on your own site without their permission, you are violating their rights to reproduction (by making a digital copy) and public display, even if you give attribution.

 Even if you could get around infringement by giving attribution to the vendor, you still may not be in the clear.
 The vendor may not own the copyrights to all the images that appear on their websites.
-As explained in this other blog post here, Copyright ownership vests in the creator of the work at the time of creation.
+Copyright ownership vests in the creator of the work at the time of creation.
 This means that unless the vendor and the creator of the image have agreed to transfer ownership of the copyright in the images, the creator still owns the copyright and all the rights associated.
 In such a case, the creator gives the vendor limited rights to use the image through a license.

 So now you might ask: “Can I use the image if I give attribution to the creator of the image (if that information is available)?”
 The answer is still no because the creator has not given you the permission to display the image(s).

 All hope is not lost, though.
 There are many sites where creators can make their images available to anyone to use under certain conditions.
 These images are not in the public domain but operate under a license.
 By using the images from these sites, you are agreeing to abide by certain restrictions.
 To wrap everything up neatly: you should never use an image you find online (even if you give attribution) without first obtaining a license from the creator or checking to see if the image is public domain.